 Setting high expectations for your team members

 Setting high expectations for your team members is one of the most important things a team leader can do.
+I think many new managers underestimate this.
 By having high expectations, you are sending the message that you believe in your team and that you expect them to achieve great things.
-This can motivate team members to work harder and achieve more than they thought possible.
-In addition, having high expectations can help teams to meet goals and deadlines better and improve overall productivity.
+From my experience, this can motivate team members to work harder and achieve more than they thought possible.

 How to set high expectations for your team members